yanickrochon/promise-events/README.md

 [![NPM](https://nodei.co/npm/promise-events.png?compact=true)](https://nodei.co/npm/promise-events/)

 An asynchronous event listener for Promise/A+ implementations.
-This module implements a compatible `EventEmitter` interface, where all functions return a promise for easy workflow.
+This module inherits Node's built-in `EventEmitter` interface, except that selected methods are overridden to return a promise for easy workflow.

-The emitter can work either synchronously or asynchrnously.
-However, all events are fired asynchronously.
+In essence, replacing existing code with this emitter should have no impact whatsoever, added that this emitter can work either synchronously or asynchrnously, except that *all* events are fired asynchronously.

+**NOTE:** Modules that expect event emitting to be synchronous should be refactored to wait for the promise resolution instead.

 ### Usage

 ```javascript
 const EventEmitter = require('promise-events');